mikechambers/png-meta/README.md

 # png-meta

-png-meta is a proof of concept project for storing AI generated descriptions of the PNG within the PNG to allow for content based searching and cataloging without having to analyize the image every time.
+png-meta is a proof of concept project that stores AI-generated image descriptions directly within PNG file metadata.
+This approach enables content-based searching and cataloging without needing to re-analyze images each time.

 The project consists of two main components:
 - **png-meta.py**: Watches directories and analyzes PNG files with AI and embeds meta data within the PNG